Key stage 4

 Key Stage Four Curriculum

-Moving from one stage of the National Curriculum to the next is always an important step in a student’s school life and this is particularly true for our pupils in Year 8.
+Moving from one stage of the National Curriculum to the next is always an important step in a student’s school life.
 We call our option process ‘Pathways’.

 Pathways was chosen to specifically name this major event in our pupil’s life as it signifies more clearly the sense in which pupils can select a range of different routes through to the future ambitions.
 Each route is different, requiring different skills and demands.